JimmyKenMerchant/jimmy-codeviewer/README.txt

 b. `[codeview_byname theme="magazine" id="text" start="4"]some-thing(slug name of jArticle content)[/codeview_byname]` :
 Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its line number)" and table class as "text" with magazine template.

-`theme="magazine"` means making HTML tags with magazine template, e.g., if you use magazine template, background-color of your text becomes transparent.
+'theme="magazine"' means making HTML tags with magazine template, e.g., if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.

 Styles can change individually on each shortcode.
 You can use attributes below.